jschulman/jayschulman.com/content/100days/blockchain/bc-5. The Importance of Decentralization in Blockchain-2024-05-05.md

 tags: Blockchain, Decentralization, Bitcoin, Technology
 ---

-Hello, tech enthusiasts! 🚀 In our previous post, we explored the fundamentals of Distributed Ledger Technology (DLT), the backbone of blockchain.
+In our previous post, we explored the fundamentals of Distributed Ledger Technology (DLT), the backbone of blockchain.
 Today, we're going to dive deeper into one of the core principles of DLT and blockchain: decentralization.
-So, strap on your virtual helmets and let's embark on this exciting journey!

 ## The Importance of Decentralization in Blockchain 🌐